-The Al Forno range of Wood-fired Ovens come in a clever modular kit set form, enabling them to be constructed almost anywhere - where ever you can get a wheel barrow to - even into your home.
-There is no need for large cranes or expensive hiabs, costing $150+ per hour (to and from your location)
+The Al Forno range of Wood-fired Ovens come in a clever modular kit set form, enabling them to be constructed almost anywhere - where ever you can get a wheel barrow to - and even into your home.
+There is no need for large cranes or expensive hiabs and dangerous lifting over houses, etc.

 Our Wood-fired ovens come in a range of dome (and door) sizes to suit all requirements including your available space, your family size, all your entertainment aspirations and whatever you want to cook in your wood oven.

 We also offer a complete design and installation service.